-Last updated in November 2013
+Last updated in February 2017

 Though a poor country, Haiti is rich in culture.
 Haitian naive painting, music, handicrafts and literature are highly regarded beyond the country’s borders.
 As part of cultural relations, the Federal Foreign Office supports the German-Haitian Cultural Society, which offers German language courses with the assistance of the Goethe Institute.
-The German Embassy is also organises and participates in cultural events, e.g. the annual International Jazz Festival in Port-au-Prince.
+The German Embassy also organises and participates in cultural events, e.g. the annual International Jazz Festival in Port-au-Prince.